thereallda/enONE-paper/Analysis/README.md

 ## 06_AgingClock

-`06_AgingClock.R`: for building age prediction models.

-## 07_Validation

-`07_Validation.R`: for validation of age prediction model that combined signatures from transcriptome and epitranscriptome.
+`06_AgingClock.R`: for building age prediction models (elastic net, lasso, ridge regression models) and validation of age prediction model that combined signatures from transcriptome and epitranscriptome.